Eyetracking in Labvanced - Initial Study Settings

 # Virtual Chinrest

 During the calibration, the subject defines a center pose for their head that is used as an estimate of head movement.
 If the subject moves their head away from the center pose, the experiment is paused and the participant is asked to return to their “chinrest,” or center position.
-This option can be enabled fully, enabled but with a button to ignore the warning, or disabled.
-The feature to enable with an ignore button is useful for infants because although a center position is preferable, it may not be possible for all infants, so parents can click “ignore” and continue with data collection.
+This option can be checked at all times, checked only in between trials, enabled but with a button to ignore the warning, or disabled.
+When the head pose is being checked, the experiment will pause if the participant moves away from the set virtual chinrest.
+The feature to enable with an ignore button is useful for infants because although a center position is preferable, it may not be possible for all infants, so adults can click “ignore” and continue with data collection.

 It is very important that the center pose set during this calibration is comfortable, because the other poses required for calibration will be based on this center one.
 If the center pose is relaxed and easy to maintain, the calibration will be an easier process and the study will go more smoothly.
 If the center pose is uncomfortable or not directly facing the monitor, the subject could have difficulty matching the other head poses during calibration, or holding the center pose steady for the entire study.
 Remember that deviating from the center pose too much could theoretically reduce the spatial accuracy of the measurements.